 8. Track your progress in quantitative and qualitative ways.

-Document your success.
-Track your sales performance on a weekly and monthly basis so you can have evidence of your progress.
-Additionally, tracking your own progress can provide a high-level understanding of your performance and how it relates to your sales organization’s success.
+Try to do this on a weekly and monthly basis, so you can have visible, definitive evidence of your progress and where you might be tripping up.
+Beyond helping motivate you personally, it can also give you a high-level understanding of how your performance relates to your broader sales org's success.

 9. Take a creative approach to problem-solving.

 There is no singular path to success in sales, and your ability to think creatively can serve you well in the long run.

 "Your ability to think outside the box could be the difference between winning a massive account or having them ignore your call or email.
 I've found clients appreciate creativity no matter what stage of the sales process you are in.